It's Like This, Cat: Plot summary

-Cat's presence brings Dave into contact with several new people, including a troubled college-aged boy named Tom and his first girlfriend, Hilda.
+Cat's presence brings Dave into contact with several new people, including a troubled college-aged boy named Tom, and Dave's first girlfriend, Mary.
 While documenting Dave's growing maturity, the book also provides glimpses of a few of New York's neighborhoods and attractions, from the Fulton Fish Market to the Bronx Zoo and Coney Island.

 Plot details

 Cat and Kate

-Dave is nearly hit by a car, only to be saved by Kate, an older woman who takes him back to her apartment, which she shares with numerous rescued stray cats.
+Dave is nearly hit by a car, and is saved by Kate, an older woman who takes him back to her apartment, which she shares with numerous rescued stray cats.
 Dave decides to take a male cat home with him as a pet, and names him Cat.

 Cat and the Underworld

 After a night of wandering, Cat gets locked in a storage cage in an apartment basement.
 An older boy skulking in the basement helps Dave break Cat out of the cage.
-Later, Dave makes an offhand remark to the superintendent of that apartment, which leads the super to discover the basement has been robbed.
-Dave is initially concerned that he is a suspect, but the older boy, Tom Ransom, 19, was caught trying to return the things he had stolen on a dare.
+Later, Dave makes an offhand remark to the superintendent of that apartment about the older boy, which leads the super to discover the basement has been robbed.
+Dave is initially concerned that he is a suspect and changes his appearance, but the older boy, Tom Ransom, 19, was caught trying to return the things he had stolen on a dare.
 Dave writes Tom a letter.

 Cat and Coney

 Dave and his best friend Nick decide to take Cat with them to the beach at Coney Island.
-There they meet three girls their age, including a quiet brunette named Mary who likes Cat.
+There they meet three girls their age who use Cat as an excuse to meet the boys, including a quiet brunette named Mary who actually likes Cat.